 As part of this Initial Study analysis, using the estimated number of ferries and water taxis anticipated to serve Mission Bay, the annual ridership estimates were converted to weekday daily and a.m. and p.m. peak hour ridership.
 On a typical day approximately 1,460 riders were assumed to arrive at or depart from the Mission Bay by ferry or water taxi service.
-On days when existing ferry routes would serve evening events at the Chase Center (estimated to be up to 80 evening events a year), up to an additional
+On days when existing ferry routes would serve evening events at the Chase Center (estimated to be up to 80 evening events a year), up to an additional 1,570 riders are anticipated to use the ferry service.
+Detailed assumptions and calculations on ferry service and average passengers are presented in Appendix TR.

-&lt;sup>34 Port of San Francisco, Benefit Cost Analysis for the San Francisco Mission Bay Ferry Service, September 2017.
+34 Port of San Francisco, Benefit Cost Analysis for the San Francisco Mission Bay Ferry Service, September 2017.